 Still, Facebook dominates the social media landscape in Brazil by a large margin.
 By eMarketer estimates, this dominance comes in the form of 61.5 million people accessing the social site at least once a month in 2013.
 This represents 41.4% growth over 2012 numbers, a substantial hike considering that last year 70.3% of the country’s social network users, and just under half of its internet users, were already active on Facebook.

-By 2014, eMarketer expects that 92.2% of Brazil’s social networks users, and about two-thirds of internet users, will frequent Facebook on a monthly basis.
+By 2014, eMarketer expects that 92.2% of Brazil’s social network users, and about two-thirds of internet users, will frequent Facebook on a monthly basis.